-"Even when she was dying in the hospital, she was still looking out for me and my happiness," Drake faltered at that point and wiped his eyes.
+"Even when she was dying in the hospital, she was still looking out for me and my happiness," Brandon faltered at that point and wiped his eyes.

-Jordan was there immediately and sat next to him and pulled his husband into his arms.
-He wrapped his arms around Drake and squeezed tightly while kissing his temple.
+Chip was there immediately and sat next to him and pulled his husband into his arms.
+He wrapped his arms around Brandon and squeezed tightly while kissing his temple.
 The cameras got a close up then showed Barbara dabbing at her eyes with a tissue.
 "I'm sorry."

 Barbara shook her head.
 "No, you have nothing to be sorry about.
 We can continue later if you'd like?"

 "No..
 I'm fine."
-Drake leaned his head against Jordan's, letting the older man comfort him on camera.
+Brandon leaned his head against Chip's, letting the older man comfort him on camera.
 "She was laid to rest and I began the process to move on for me and my kids.
-Shortly after the funeral, Jordan told me that we, meaning the kids and myself, were more than welcome to stay with him full time.
+Shortly after the funeral, Chip told me that we, meaning the kids and myself, were more than welcome to stay with him full time.
 It was then that I decided to sell mine and Joanna's house."